Introduction to Azure Data Factory

 After data is present in a centralized data store in the cloud, process or transform the collected data by using compute services such as HDInsight Hadoop, Spark, Data Lake Analytics, and Machine Learning.
 You want to reliably produce transformed data on a maintainable and controlled schedule to feed production environments with trusted data.

 After the raw data has been refined into a business-ready consumable form, load the data into Azure Data Warehouse, Azure SQL Database, Azure CosmosDB, or whichever analytics engine your business users can point to from their business intelligence tools.

 After you have successfully built and deployed your data integration pipeline, providing business value from refined data, monitor the scheduled activities and pipelines for success and failure rates.
-Azure Data Factory has built-in support for pipeline monitoring via Azure Monitor, API, PowerShell, Log Analytics, and health panels on the Azure portal.
+Azure Data Factory has built-in support for pipeline monitoring via Azure Monitor, API, PowerShell, Azure Monitor logs, and health panels on the Azure portal.